PartIII-4101Z/fcc-ee-phi-s-error/README.md

 python -m scripts.run_omega_scan
 ```

 The script generates the pseudo-experiments, performs the fits, and writes the output figures to the project root.
-With N_toys = 150 per parameter value it takes roughly 30-60 minutes on a modern laptop.

 ## Repository structure